What To Do If You Discover White Ants

 That's why you should always consult with a pest technician who can equip you with a termite management plan.

-Termite management plan
+Termite treatment and management plan

 What to do if you disturb white ants